WhatTheFizz01/ReferralBot/README.md

     - Appends sender's username to wiki "referrals-nextmonth" list.

 Misc Features Included:
-1) Subject is "Replace Month" and "referrals" wiki only has "Update Approved" in wiki
+1) Subject is "Replace Month" and "referrals" wiki when wiki only has "Update Approved"
     - Replaces wiki "referrals" with contents of "referrals-nextmonth" and resets list.
     - Sends notification of this occurrence to all participating users
 2) Subject is "Announcement" and matches username
     - Sends out contents of the message body as a message to all participating users
-    - Please Note: misuse of this is at your own risk.
+    - Please Note: misuse at your own risk.